Madi Hutson, Executive Director

 Alyssa would love to know you.
 You can reach her at firstname.lastname@example.org

-Jennifer Krein, Director of Education & Resources
+Jennifer Krein, Development Director

 Before joining TASC, Jennifer spent 10 years as a Psych Tech and Case Manager at Vista Health.
 After a successful career working alongside adolescents and their families, Jennifer now empowers Youth Engagement Specialists to walk alongside teens on their journey.

 Jennifer enjoys being outdoors, spending time with her family, cooking, and playing board games.

 Michele is the Administrative Director for TASC, where she provides staff support, office management, client scheduling, assistance on special projects, and any area where she is needed.

 She has over 20 years of banking, operations, training, management, and administrative experience.
 She spent 15 of those years at Arvest Bank.

 While she has a natural knack for details, coordinating, and communicating, she also has a heart and empathy for people.
 Michele believes that everyone has a story behind the scenes, and behind the screens, and that folks are dealing with so much that others often know nothing about.
 People need to know that someone is for them and that they have purpose and potential.
 She is grateful to be a part of an organization that is positively impacting, empowering, and investing in teens.

 Michele finds joy in Jesus, spending time with family, getting together with friends, volunteering & helping others, learning new things, attending concerts & sporting events, reading non-fiction, playing the piano, and traveling.